arthurdenner/tourist/README.md

 ## Analysis Only

-Lets say you've previously cralwed a large set of urls and only want to re-run the analysis (rather than, e.g., change the form-factor against which you are computing WebBS or taking new screenshots).
+Let's say you've previously crawled a large set of urls and only want to re-run the analysis (rather than, e.g., change the form-factor against which you are computing WebBS or taking new screenshots).
 Use `--no-crawl` to trigger this mode.
 Note that you'll still need to provide the URL(s) to analyse:

 ```
 slightlyoff:/projects/tourist > time (node tourist.js --no-crawl --urls-file=./urls.json)